dzitting/codeCademy-Msg-Gen/README.md

 # Message Generator Project

-## Created by: Denise for ==codeCademy Project==
+## Created by: Denise for *codeCademy Project*

 ---

 ## How Does This Work?

-### So far, the gameplan is to address separate parts of sentences and construct separate lists for each.
+The gameplace is to address separate parts of a sentence and construct a full sentence randomly.

 [^1]: Learn more about `npx create-react-app` [here](https://legacy.reactjs.org/)